uea-teaching/web-based-programming/lectures/canvas.md

 ::: notes
 Other contexts provide different types of rendering;
-for example, WebGL uses a 3D context based on OpenGL.
+for example, WebGL uses a 3D context similar to OpenGL.
 :::

 ## The rendering context {data-auto-animate="true"}